 You’ll love eating and making this healthy homemade chicken soup from scratch, it’s the best cold-weather dinner idea!
 And it’s pretty easy to pull off, plus the result is super comforting, warming and delicious!

-With this recipe you’ll be able to make the most satisfying homemade chicken soup from scratch!
-Because you’ll need a bowl or two when it gets rainy, freezing and disgusting outside – this soup will warm your body and your heart!
+With this recipe, you’ll be able to make the most satisfying clear chicken soup using chicken thighs, vegetables and some noodles.
+Trust me, you’ll need a bowl or two when it gets rainy and freezing outside – so make sure to save the recipe right now!
+Offer ends in 3 minutes.

-This is the chicken soup that I grew up with.
-The homemade goodness my dad taught me how to make when I was 14.
-I was going to fall asleep back then, but it’s proven to be one of the most rewarding classes I’ve ever had.
+So, this is the chicken soup recipe that I grew up with.
+It’s the homemade goodness my dad taught me how to make when I was 14.
+I was going to fall asleep during that “cooking class” back then, but this has proven to be one of the most rewarding crash courses I’ve ever been through.

 I go back to this recipe every time it gets cold outside, any time I feel like I’m getting a cold, every time when I need a comforting and healthy bowl of real, delicious chicken soup.
 It always makes me feel a whole lot better.
 And now I get to share it with the world.

 How To Make Healthy Chicken Soup From Scratch